leoladifrancesco/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create user-friendly and robust software, while also acknowledging the ever-present potential for users to find new and unexpected ways to break or misuse it.
 It serves as a reminder to always consider the end-user in the development process and to strive for simplicity and clarity in design.

+# 2023-11-28
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook

+This quote highlights the importance of designing user-friendly and intuitive software, as well as the ongoing challenge of staying one step ahead of potential bugs and errors.
+It also emphasizes the need for continuous learning and improvement in the field of programming, as new technologies and user behaviors constantly emerge.